EvilRedHorse/zmsg/README.md

 ```

 ## Usage
-Note: To use zmsg, you'll need a running zcash daemon, a z_address, and some
+Note: To use zmsg, you'll need a running votecoin daemon, a z_address, and some
-spare ZEC in that address.
+spare VOT in that address.

+### Warning - Below is a zcash address that will not work with this fork which uses votecoin addresses ###

 ### sendmsg
 To send a message, use `zmsg sendmsg`: